syncfusion-content/xamarin-docs/Xamarin/Utility.md

 ![New Project Configuration Wizard](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates_img2.jpeg)

-**Assemblies From:** Specify where the Syncfusion Xamarin assemblies need to be loaded from: either NuGet or Installed Location.
+**Assemblies From:** Specify where the Syncfusion<sup>®</sup> Xamarin assemblies need to be loaded from: either NuGet or Installed Location.

-N> *Installed location option will be available only when the Syncfusion Xamarin setup has been installed*.
+N> *Installed location option will be available only when the Syncfusion<sup>®</sup> Xamarin setup has been installed*.

 **Android:**